alyssadata/AI-Foundations-Epistemic-Integrity-and-Knowledge-Validation/02_answer_is_not_knowledge.md

 AI Foundations prevents answer production from becoming unsupported authority.

+## Convergence, Authority, and Consensus

+Convergence may indicate that a claim deserves examination.

+Authority may indicate that a claim deserves careful review.

+Consensus may indicate that a claim is widely accepted or widely repeated.

+None of these makes the answer knowledge by itself.

+Convergence is signal, not truth.

+Authority is signal, not truth.

+Consensus is signal, not truth.

+Validation remains the gate.

 ## Autonomous Research Agents

 Autonomous research agents make this distinction more important.